gemoc/ICSA2017Tutorial/readme.md

 ### 2.3 Completing the dynamic semantics

-For temporal constraints, we provide an implementation of the FSM dynamic semantics.
+⛔ For temporal constraints, we provide an implementation of the FSM dynamic semantics.
 We suggest, to restart from the FSM version in the [archive for step 2.3](https://github.com/gemoc/ICSA2017Tutorial/blob/master/code/2.3-task.zip).
 Prior to that, delete all projects from your workspace.

 The operational semantics of FSM are defined in the following Xtend file, which employs Kermeta and the [Interpreter Design Pattern](https://en.wikipedia.org/wiki/Interpreter_pattern) to describe the dynamic behavior of FM models:

 - org.gemoc.sample.legacyfsm.fsm.k3dsa/src/org/gemoc/sample/legacyfsm/fsm/k3dsa/tfsmAspects.xtend,

-We left two methods unimplemented with TODO.
+We left two methods unimplemented with "TODO".
 Try to implement these two methods.

-​:warning: Execution Functions
+**Execution Functions**

 The Execution Functions define how the Execution Data evolve during the execution of the model.
 Execution Functions can be implemented by defining the body of a method.
 These methods must be annotated with the **@Part** annotation.
 Whenever a method with an @Part annotation returns, the changes in the model will be applied (via a transaction) to the resource.
 This means that the changes will be visible from an animator.
 K3 supports nested @Part annotation calls so that changes in the model will be applied when entering and leaving methods having this annotations.

-​:warning: Entry Points
+**Entry Points**

 The GEMOC sequential engines uses methods annotated with **@Main** as entry points to model execution.
 This annotation must be placed on operations applicable to the root model element.